SelfCareMap

 Practical Tips for Safe & Effective Use

-- Hydrate well: Drink water before, during, and after your session to replace fluids lost through sweat.
+• Hydrate well: Drink water before, during, and after your session to replace fluids lost through sweat.
+Adding a pinch of sea salt or electrolytes to your water can help replenish the minerals lost during a deep sweat.

-- Consistency matters: Aim for 2–4 sessions per week for cumulative benefits.
+• Consistency matters: Aim for 2 to 4 sessions per week for cumulative benefits.
+Detoxification is a gradual process, and regularity helps maintain a steady rate of elimination.

-- Listen to your body: If you feel dizzy, nauseous, or overly fatigued, stop and rest.
+• Listen to your body: If you feel dizzy, nauseous, or overly fatigued, stop and rest immediately.
+The goal is a healthy sweat, not total exhaustion.

 A Note on Expectations

 While infrared saunas are a powerful adjunct to detoxification, they are not a magic bullet.
-True detoxification happens through a holistic approach: clean eating, adequate hydration, regular movement, quality sleep, and minimizing toxin exposure.
-Think of the infrared sauna as a force multiplier—amplifying your body’s innate ability to cleanse, heal, and thrive.
+True detoxification happens through a holistic approach.
+This includes eating clean, whole foods, maintaining adequate hydration, engaging in regular movement, getting quality sleep, and minimizing your exposure to synthetic fragrances and plastics.

 Whether you’re recovering from illness, managing chronic fatigue, seeking relief from muscle soreness, or simply looking to reset your system, incorporating infrared sauna therapy into your wellness routine can be a gentle, science-backed way to support detoxification from the inside out.